freuk/dhrun/notes.md

 - make sure error codes are checked properly, and 'cmd not found' cases fail properly

 - commands that exit properly and don't find 'wants' do not cause test failure!

+- add the 'parallel' manifest thing to non-base.json runs in the argopkgsdhrun